The Retail Design Institute promotes the advancement and collaborative practice of creating selling environments.

 The Retail Design Institute works with colleges and universities to develop retail design programs.
 We continue to work toward a degreed specialty in retail design through both architecture and design schools.

-The Institute promotes continuing education to improve the skill sets of working professionals.
-Each Chapter is required to hold at least four Continuing Education meetings each year.
-Most Chapters are AIA and IIDA CEU providers.
+The Institute promotes continuing education and continuing education credits to improve the skill sets of working professionals.

 Through workshops and seminars highlighting new and noteworthy trends, the Institute engages the retail community at large to share accomplishments in retailing and retail store design.